cockroachdb/docs/src/current/v23.2/set-up-physical-cluster-replication.md

 ### Start the primary cluster

-To enable physical cluster replication, it is necessary to start each node with the `--config-profile` flag and a replication value.
-This creates a _virtualized cluster_ with a system interface and an application virtual cluster, and sets up all the required configuration for starting a replication stream. {% comment %}Add in links to Matt's overview and descriptions here{% endcomment %}
+To enable physical cluster replication, it is necessary to start each node with the appropriate _configuration profile_ set with the `--config-profile` flag.
+A configuration profile applies a custom configuration to the server at initialization time.
+When using physical cluster replication, the `replication-source` and `replication-target` configuration profiles are used to create a virtualized cluster with a system interface and an application virtual cluster.

 The primary cluster requires the following value: